Contents

 Too little erythropoietin could be due to anaemia (low red blood cells), especially anaemia due to kidney disease.
 Increased levels of erythropoietin might be due to a condition called polycythaemia (too many red blood cells) or it could be evidence of a kidney tumour.

-EPO doping in Athletes
+EPO doping in athletes

 Raised levels of Erythropoietin in athletes indicate erythropoietin abuse (doping).
 EPO doping can boost the number of red blood cells and there by increased availability of oxygen to the muscles.
 This can help the athlete with increased performance ability and endurance.
 Blood doping is illegal especially in professional sports.
 Professional athletes are asked to take this test to find out if they are violating the anti-doping law.